-- Overall Aggregate Champion Total overall points across all three age groups (midget, junior, senior) - Highest Team Average Points per capita (3 entries miniumum) - Total number of points for a school divided by number of entries.
+- Overall Aggregate Champion Total overall points across all three age groups (midget, junior, senior) - Highest Team Average Points per capita (3 entries miniumum) Total number of points for a school divided by number of entries.
+To be eligible for the Highest Team Average banner, a school must have entered a minimum of five (5) entries.